15 First-Time Homebuyer Mistakes and How to Avoid Them

 newly moved couple with hand covering their mouth with boxes in the background

-While you’re probably eager to see open houses and make an offer, before you get too far, take note of these common first-time homebuyer mistakes so you can avoid them and the stress they bring.
+Buying a home for the first time is an exciting process, but there are many pitfalls homebuyers often fall into.
+It’s natural to want to jump into touring open houses and making an offer, but take note of these common first-time homebuyer mistakes so you can avoid them and the stress they bring.

 Key insights

-This process, often referred to as preapproval, provides you with a realistic budget, and, by having a preapproval letter in hand, you will look like a serious buyer.
+This process, often referred to as preapproval, provides you with a realistic budget.
+Buyers with a preapproval letter in hand are often considered more serious than those without one.

 Preapproval vs. pre-qualification